detect online job scams

 How to Know If an Online Job is Legit

-There are three ever working ways you can verify if an online job is legit or not.
-These two ways can be summarized into one word “Search”.
+There are three ways you can verify if an online job is legit or not.
+These three ways can be summarized into one word: “search.”.

 The only way to know if an online job is legit or not is to search and verify information about the job.
 This search can be done on google and on social media.
 The characteristics of online job scams listed above might serve as a pointer, but most of those characteristics are not only peculiar to online job scams.

-So, the first thing to do to verify if an online job is legit is to search on google about the company.
-As you search, these are the key things you should look out for;
+So, the first thing to do to verify if an online job is legit is to search on Google and on social media about the company.
+As you search, these are the key things you should look out for:

-1. The company’s correct websites – there is a post here on how to avoid falling victim to a fake website.
-Once you are sure of the correct company website, the next thing is for you to verify if the company is in an active recruitment now.
+1. The company’s correct websites—there is a post here on how to avoid falling victim to a fake website.
+Once you are sure of the correct company website, the next thing is for you to verify if the company is in active recruitment now.

 This you can do by running the whois search on the whois website or whois <the website domain name> on the terminal.
 Pay attention to the date the site was created and the domain expiration date.
 This will tell you if the site was designed just to steal from people and it will be down.

-3. The third thing you should do is what I call scam search on social media and on google.
-This is a kind of search where you ask questions like “is ABC company a scam” or “Is ABC recruitment legit”.
-What makes this search different from the one you did above is that the keyword “scam” and “legit”.
-They will help bring up information or reviews about what people had said about the company.
-You may be lucky to read from people who may have experience the same thing you are about to experience.
+3. The third thing you should do is what I call a scam search on social media and on Google.
+This is a kind of search where you ask questions like “Is ABC Company a scam” or “Is ABC Recruitment Legit?”.
+What makes this search different from the one you did above is that the keywords “scam” and “legit”.
+They will help bring up information or reviews about what people have said about the company in forums like Reddit or Quora.
+You may be lucky to read from people who have experienced the same thing you are about to experience.

 What Do Online Job Scammers Need from You?

-Many still have this belief that they do not have what an online scammer can come after me.
+Many still have this belief that they do not have what an online scammer can come after.
 I do not have much money?
 They say.

 Three common reasons online job scammers may target you;